mriscoc/Special_Configurations/README.md

 ```
 The comment line is optional.
 Masks are in regex format, use the provided json as examples.

-## Debugging errors with the Configurator
+## Debugging Configurator errors with IDLE
-If the configurator doesn't open load it into the IDLE Python editor and run from there, the possible error will be written in the IDLE Shell.
+If the Configurator doesn't open load it into the IDLE Python editor and run from there, the possible error will be displayed in the IDLE Shell.

 ![idle1](https://github.com/mriscoc/Special_Configurations/raw/main/images/idle_1.jpg)
 ![idle2](https://github.com/mriscoc/Special_Configurations/raw/main/images/idle_2.jpg)